typhonjs-backbone/typhonjs-core-backbone-localstorage/README.md

 [./dist](https://github.com/typhonjs/typhonjs-core-backbone-localstorage/tree/master/dist) for ES5 bundles for AMD,
 CJS, UMD and global consumption.

+For the latest significant changes please see the [CHANGELOG](https://github.com/typhonjs/typhonjs-core-backbone-localstorage/blob/master/CHANGELOG.md).

 ## Usage

 The recommended way to consume `typhonjs-core-backbone-localstorage` is via JSPM / SystemJS via an ES6 project.